elv-Duy/movieCLIP_data_tagging/README.md

 # movieCLIP_data_tagging
-A script for bulk tagging MovieCLIP dataset on every media ingested on the Eluvio Content Fabric
+A script for bulk tagging ingested MovieCLIP media on the Eluvio Content Fabric